-18. General ecological features:
+20. General ecological features:

-Provide further description, as appropriate, of the main habitats, vegetation types, plant and animal communities present in the Ramsar site.
+Provide further description, as appropriate, of the main habitats, vegetation types, plant and animal communities present in the Ramsar site, and the ecosystem services of the site and the benefits derived from them.

-19. Noteworthy flora:
+21. Noteworthy flora:

-Provide additional information on particular species and why they are noteworthy (expanding as necessary on information provided in 12.
-Justification for the application of the Criteria) indicating, e.g., which species/communities are unique, rare, endangered or biogeographically important, etc. Do not include here taxonomic lists of species present - these may be supplied as supplementary information to the RIS.
+Provide additional information on particular species and why they are noteworthy (expanding as necessary on information provided in 14, Justification for the application of the Criteria) indicating, e.g., which species/communities are unique, rare, endangered or biogeographically important, etc. Do not include here taxonomic lists of species present - these may be supplied as supplementary information to the RIS.

-20. Noteworthy fauna:
+22. Noteworthy fauna:

-Provide additional information on particular species and why they are noteworthy (expanding as necessary on information provided in 12.
+Provide additional information on particular species and why they are noteworthy (expanding as necessary on information provided in 14.
 Justification for the application of the Criteria) indicating, e.g., which species/communities are unique, rare, endangered or biogeographically important, etc., including count data.
 Do not include here taxonomic lists of species present - these may be supplied as supplementary information to the RIS.